-Please look lower down for interesting links to Supporters and similar organisations
+Please see below for interesting links to Sponsors, Supporters and similar organisations

-We will be running trips on the Ouse soon, please contact us via Facebook or Twitter.
+We are running trips on the Ouse, please contact us on here or via Facebook or Twitter.

 Contact the Project Coordinator